 Figure 1.
 Fingerprint pores

 One specific area of research is the retrieval of latent prints from metal surfaces where the original residue of the print has been cleaned with a cloth.
 However, as soon as a contact is made, the sweat contains chemicals that react with the metal and the fingerprint is imprinted onto the surface, leaving an persistent mark.

-Abertay University researchers are exploring ways to view these marks by heating the metal over 400ºC, then capturing and studying the images of the mark through the Olympus DSX100 opto-digital microscope.
+Abertay University researchers are exploring ways to view these marks by heating the metal over 400ºC, then capturing and studying the images of the mark through the Evident DSX100 opto-digital microscope.